daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 # 28 October 2022

-Today is the last day of sampling.
+Today is the last day of sampling for Ariana's project.
 Notebook posts regarding future data analyses will be found in [Ariana's GitHub Notebook](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/).
+[See this post for details and daily entries for the ongoing E5 adult experiment](https://urol-e5.github.io/2022/09/20/E5-Moorea-Adult-Stressor-Experiment.html).

 ### *Final sampling - day 5 of experiment*